igsb/GestaltMatcher-Arc/README.md

 on request. \
 Please download the following two files from GMDB website:
 * GMDB metadata
-* GMDB_original_images_v1.0.3.tar.gz
+* GMDB_original_images_v1.1.0.tar.gz

 ```
 cd ../data/GestaltMatcherDB
-tar -xzvf GMDB_original_images_v1.0.3.tar.gz
+tar -xzvf GMDB_original_images_v1.1.0.tar.gz
-mv GMDB_original_images_v1.0.3 gmdb_images
+mv GMDB_original_images_v1.1.0 gmdb_images
 tar -xzvf GMDB_metadata.tar.gz
 mv gmdb_metadata/* .
 ```

 Make sure your final data structure looks as follows: \
 `..\data\GestaltMatcherDB\<version>`\
+`...\gmdb_crops`\
 `...\gmdb_images`\
 `...\gmdb_metadata`,\
 where `<version>` is your version of GMDB.

 ### Crop and align faces
-In order to get the aligned images, you have to run the `detect_pipe.py` and `align_pipe.py` from https://github.com/AlexanderHustinx/GestaltEngine-FaceCropper. \
+In order to get the aligned images from `gmdb_images` yourself, you have to run the `detect_pipe.py` and `align_pipe.py` from https://github.com/AlexanderHustinx/GestaltEngine-FaceCropper. \
+This can be useful in case you'd like e.g., a different resolution, or alignment.\
 More details are in the README of that repo. \

-Most importantly the face cropper requires the model-weights "Resnet50_Final.pth".
+Most importantly, the face cropper requires the model-weights "Resnet50_Final.pth".
 Remember to download them from [Google Docs](https://drive.google.com/open?id=1oZRSG0ZegbVkVwUd8wUIQx8W7yfZ_ki1) with pw: fstq

-The face cropper requires the model-weights "Resnet50_Final.pth".
-Remember to download them from the repository mentioned above.\
 If you don't have GPU, please use `--cpu` to run on cpu mode.

 FaceCropper command to get relevant coordinates of faces from data directory: